Home / Holiday Crafts / Halloween Crafts / This DIY Haunted House Embroidery Is Drop-Dead Adorable

 Ironing over the pattern pieces

-Transfer the Halloween embroidery designs onto the linen.
-I like to use dressmaker’s carbon paper that can be found at the fabric store.
+• Transfer the other elements of the design onto the linen.
+I like to use dressmaker's carbon paper that can be found at the fabric store.
 Just sandwich it in between the pattern and your project and trace over it.
 The design will transfer so you can embroider over it.

 Transferring the pattern onto the linen with carbon paper